 In the midst of a marital argument while driving, Kirsty Cotton and her husband Trevor crash off a bridge in their car.
 Trevor escapes but sees Kirsty drown trapped inside the vehicle.
 Afterwards however, detectives are unable to find Kirsty’s body and begin to suspect Trevor of having murdered her.
 As he recovers from the accident, Trevor finds himself in the midst of a series of baffling reality flips.
 As he tries to piece together things from the past, various women come onto him but are then found murdered by what he comes to realise are the Cenobites.

 Hellraiser: Hellseeker was the sixth of the films that began with Clive Barker’s innovative, low-budget film Hellraiser (1987).
 Barker oversaw the first three sequels – the decent Hellbound: Hellraiser II (1988), followed by the disappointing Hellraiser III: Hell on Earth (1992) and Hellraiser: Bloodline (1996).
-The rights were then brought up by Neo Art and Logic who produced Scott Derrickson’s underrated Hellraiser: Inferno (2000), Hellraiser: Hellseeker, followed by the mostly worthless Hellraiser: Deader (2005), Hellraiser: Hellworld (2005), Hellraiser: Revelations (2011) and Hellraiser: Judgment (2018).
+The rights were then brought up by Neo Art and Logic who produced Scott Derrickson’s underrated Hellraiser: Inferno (2000), Hellraiser: Hellseeker, followed by the mostly worthless Hellraiser: Deader (2005), Hellraiser: Hellworld (2005), Hellraiser: Revelations (2011) and Hellraiser: Judgment (2018) and then the remake Hellraiser (2022). .
 Doug Bradley is again present as Pinhead, as he was in all the Hellraiser films up until Revelations.
 Hellseeker does see the return to the series of Ashley Laurence, the teenage daughter from the first two films.

 Hellraiser: Hellseeker is quite an oddity.
 It is certainly an attempt to do something decidedly different with the Hellraiser mythos.
 For the most part, the Cenobites do not even feature in the film and Hellseeker suggests something more akin to the blurring reality shifts of a film like Brain Dead/Paranoia (1989) or a Philip K. Dick work.
 These reality disjunctions prove rather fascinating.